 24hr contact to a person who can help talk things through.

 Our biggest national Mental Health charity with lots of information and services on offer.

 The local NHS funded service for people with substance misuse problems (drug and alcohol).

 Well known for their services for people struggling with alcohol problems.

-Offers support for those affected by eating disorders.
+Offers support for those affected by eating disorders and their loved ones.

 Offer support resources for those affected by eating disorders.